uw-ictd/pyxform_interface/README.rst

-This is a Django web interface for converting xls spreadsheets to xforms for use with Open Data Kit.
+This is a Django web interface for `pyxform <https://github.com/UW-ICTD/pyxform>`_ (the xlsform converter for ODK Collect).

 Installation
 ============